South Seas Mandate: Population

 The government of the Mandate built and maintained hospitals and schools, and free education was provided for Micronesian children aged 8–15.
 However, Micronesian children attended separate schools from those used by Japanese children, and the schooling provided in them was more limited and of shorter duration.
 Micronesian children often attended boarding schools where compulsory schooling was used to promote Japanese state religion and Shinto rituals.
 A Shinto shrine known as the Nan'yō Shrine was established on Koror in 1940.
 Christian mission schools were prohibited from taking Micronesian pupils where government schools existed.

 Economy

 Japanese economic involvement in Micronesia began in the late 19th century.
 Before the establishment of the Mandate, small groups of Japanese entrepreneurs established commercial ventures in German Micronesia and came to control a significant proportion of the trade.
-However, the economic development of the area was hampered by the distances separating the islands, their small land areas and their small market sizes.
-The mandate was initially a financial liability for the Japanese government, requiring an annual subsidy from Tokyo.
-The cash crop of the islands was copra, which was used in many commercial products at the time.
+However, the economic development of the area was hampered by the distances separating the islands, by their small land areas and by their small market sizes.
+The mandate initially proved a financial liability for the Japanese government, requiring an annual subsidy from Tokyo.
+The cash crop of the islands, copra, was used in many commercial products at the time.
 During the 1920s and 1930s, the Japanese government pursued a policy of encouraging monopolies that paired private initiative with government capital.
-This strategy was intended to maximise the number of Japanese colonists.
+This strategy was intended to maximize the number of Japanese colonists.
 Until the late 1930s, the development of the islands was undertaken primarily to assist the Japanese civilian economy.